CofC Logo

 This award recognizes a graduate who has made significant contributions as a business leader to industry or profession, community, and alma mater, and who has exhibited great integrity in his or her business and personal life.
 It is named for the founding Dean and Dean Emeritus of the School of Business.
 The School of Business selects the recipient.

-Outstanding Service Award in Medicine
+Pre-Medical Honor Society’s Outstanding Award in Medicine

 This award is sponsored by the Alumni Association, the School of Sciences and Mathematics, and the Alpha Epsilon Delta Pre-Health Society (AED).
 It recognizes a graduate whose leadership in the medical sciences represents remarkable achievement and who demonstrates an enduring commitment to the College and his or her community.
 The members of AED select the recipient.